droglenc/IFAR/supplements/installations/InstallRStudioWin.md

 The upper-right panel contains at least two tabs --- *Environment* and *History*.
 Many items listed under the *Environment* tab can be double-clicked to open them for viewing as a tab in the *Script Editor*.
 The *History* tab simply shows all of the commands that you have submitted to the *Console* during the current session.

 The lower-right panel contains at least five tabs -- *Files*, *Plots*, *Packages*, *Help*, and *Viewer*.
 The *Plots* tab will show the high-level plots produced by commands submitted to the *Console*.
 One can cycle through the history of constructed plots with the arrows on the left side of the plot toolbar and plots can be saved to external files using the "Export" tab on the plot toolbar (see figure above).
-A list of all installed packaged is seen by selecting the *Packages* tab (packages can also be installed through this tab as described in a separate document).
-Help for each package can be obtained by clicking on the name of package.
+A list of all installed packages is seen by selecting the *Packages* tab (packages can also be installed through this tab as described in a separate document).
+Help for each package can be obtained by clicking on the name of the package.
 The help will then appear in the *Help* tab.

 ### Basic Usage
-Our primary interaction with RStudio will be through developing R scripts in the *Script Editor*, submitting those scripts to the *Console*, and viewing textual or tabular results in the *Console*, and graphical results in the *Plot* panel.
+Your primary interaction with RStudio will be through developing R scripts in the *Script Editor*, submitting those scripts to the *Console*, and viewing textual or tabular results in the *Console*, and graphical results in the *Plot* panel.
 In this section, I briefly introduce how to construct and run R scripts in RStudio.

-One opens a blank file for an R script by selecting the "New" icon (leftmost item on toolbar) and then `R Script`; selecting the `File` menu, `New` submenu, and `R Script` item; or with `<CTRL>+ +<Shift>+N`.
-In the newly created *Script Editor* panel, type the three lines exactly as shown below (for the moment, don't worry about what these lines "do.").
+One opens a blank file for an R script by selecting the `New` icon (leftmost item on toolbar) and then `R Script`; selecting the `File` menu, `New` submenu, and `R Script` item; or with `<CTRL>+<Shift>+N`.
+In the newly created *Script Editor* panel, type the three lines exactly as shown below (for the moment, don't worry about what these lines do.).

 {% highlight r %}
 dat <- rnorm(100)    # create random normal data (n=100)